Rhubarb Crumble Ice Cream

 Instructions

-Make the rhubarb puree
+Cook the rhubarb

 Place it in a wide, shallow saucepan, stir in the sugar and 1 tbsp of water.